ClimateCompatibleGrowth/guidelines/_posts/2021-01-01-version-control.md

 tags: ubuntu retrievability repeatability reusability reconstructability auditability
 ---

-Version Control Systems (VCS), such as Git, Mercurial and Subversion provide the ability to record a history of changes to source code, data, or other text-based material.
+Version Control Systems record a history of changes to source code, data, or other text-based material enabling collaboration between distributed teams of researchers.

-VCS allows researchers to switch between these points in the history, view the differences between them, and create new modifications from any point in the history.
+Version control systems, such as Git, Mercurial and Subversion, allow researchers to switch between these points in the development history of the material that is being tracked, view the differences between these points, and create new modifications from any point in the history.
 In short, version control provides "infinite levels of undo".